 Houston Rockets vs. Golden State Warriors Injury Report

-On Monday evening, the Houston Rockets will face off against longtime rival Golden State in the most crucial game of the series thus far.
+On Wednesday night, the Houston Rockets will face what is obviously their most pivotal game of the season: a win-or-go-home matchup versus longtime rival Golden State in Game 5.

-Houston returned to its offensive struggles in Game 3, suffering a 104-93 loss to the Warriors on Saturday evening.
-No Rocket finished with more than 17 points, and Golden State was able to cruise to a victory behind a 36-point performance from superstar Steph Curry.
+The first round series between the Rockets and Warriors has been hyper-competitive, despite the lopsided 3-1 record in Golden State’s favor.
+Houston has been unable to find offensive rhythm, but its defense has kept it in games.

-Now, the Rockets will look to avoid going down a likely insurmountable 3-1 by stealing a game in The Bay.
+Game 4 was the closest yet, with the Warriors edging out the Rockets by just three points behind Jimmy Butler’s half-injured heroics.
+The star forward missed Game 3, but Golden State was still able to nab a crucial win.

 Houston Rockets injuries: